birdie1/victron/README.md

 There are some more commandline arguments, you can view them with `python3 victron.py --help`

 ## Known issues
-- The bluetooth part have sometimes trouble to connect or just crashes.
-But systemd will restart the process automatically.
-I don't know why this happens and I don't know if it is a problem with this code or the gatt linux library.
-If you want to debug: Fell free!
-- Orion Smart is not yet rewritten to the new classes and may not work correctly
+- Orion Smart must be more reverse engineered to get some more interesting values
-- From smart solar you can't get the history values.
+- Bluetooth: From smart solar you can't get the history values.
 The protocol itself is decoded (and working) for this part, but the smart solar doesn't send the data.
 I guess we need to send another init sequence.
 I didn't figure out the corrent sequence yet!
+- Serial: Smart Solar history currently not gathered

+## Future Plans:
+- Choose via config file which values should be printed
+- Choose how often values should be printed (especially bluettooth with notifications)
+- CMD Parameter instead of config (easier testing of new devices)
+- SmartSolar history values